nichdel/agorawiki/Home/Library/favor.md

   - Some sort of "for" clause in rules may be needed for performance and clarity reasons.
-Otherwise, the only way to do something like sending the entire ruleset to a player in response to a query move would be to do  passes through the first part of the ruleset, using some kludged-up bookkeeping attribute or object to keep track of which rules we haven't sent yet.
+Otherwise, the only way to do something like sending the entire ruleset to a player in response to a query move would be to do <number of="" rules="">passes through the first part of the ruleset, using some kludged-up bookkeeping attribute or object to keep track of which rules we haven't sent yet.
 Maybe that's OK?